pytorch/hydra-torch/examples/mnist_00.md

 ```
 > **NOTE:** `learning_rate` and `gamma` are included in `AdadeltaConf()` and so they were omitted from the top-level args.

 This works, but can feel a bit flat and disorganized (much like `argparse` args can be).
-Don't worry, we will remedy this later in the tutorials.
+Don't worry, we will remedy this later in the tutorial series.
 Note, we also sacrifice `help` strings.
 This is a planned feature, but not supported in Hydra just yet.

 Now our `argparse` args are at the same level as our optimizer and scheduler configs.
 We will remove `lr` and `gamma` since they are already present within the optimizer config `AdadeltaConf`.
 ***